viniciusCornieri/bootcamp-rocketseat/module02/README.md

     yarn add jsonwebtoken

 At second parameter of `jwt.sign` we should pass some string that it's unique and `SECRET`, i will use `dotenv` for that, for our application.
 To get this string we can use the [md5Online](https://www.md5online.org/).

+#### 14.1 Creating the authorization middleware

+We will create the auth middleware to handle request which need the valid token, that will be passes as `Authorization` at request header, its a pattern to put `Bearer` followed by a space before our token value at the header.

+#### 14.2 Promisify

+To handle asynchronous function that have use the old callback pattern.